If this applies to your dish:

-Now swing the dish boldly sideways is the approximate azimuth compass bearing and you will find the satellite.
+Now swing the dish boldly sideways at the approximate azimuth compass bearing and you will find the satellite.

-Once acquired, progressively tighten the clamp. the elevation angle will increase and you will need to adjust careflly till both azimuth and elevation are peaked.
+Once acquired, progressively tighten the clamp.
+The elevation angle will increase and you will need to adjust carefully until both azimuth and elevation are peaked.
 It is important to get to the exact center to minimise outage time in heavy rain.

 Also, see below, look out for some part such as the rear surface of a wedge shaped metal or plastic box, or a length of metal forming part of the feed support strut that may be manufactured to be exactly in line with the beam, or at 90 deg to the beam direction.
 This example shows an inclinometer held against a surface at 90 deg to the beam direction (towards the upper left, beam elevation 48 deg).

 If you set the front face of your dish vertical the beam elevation will be the same as the offset angle.

 You can use a string on a weight and put the string at the top front edge.
 The string should just touch at the bottom.
 Alternatively you might apply an inclinometer to the front side edge of the dish.
 The inclinometer reading will be 0 or 90 deg.

 If the dish has been manufactured with a 30 deg offset, the beam elevation is now 30 deg

 If you want 60.6 beam elevation angle you now need to increase the beam elevation angle by 60.6 - 22.3 = 38.3 deg.
 Tilt the top of the dish backwards by an amount of 38.3 deg.